 NGINX is used by developers too since it is very easy on the resources.
 More than 10000 requests can be handled by NGINX at a time by consuming very less RAM.

 NGINX as a Reverse Proxy:

 NGINX also works as a reverse proxy server.
 The protocols that are supported by NGINX are HTTP, HTTPS, SMTP, POP3, and IMAP.
-Thorough reverse proxy, load balancing is achieved by distributing the requests and caching certain type of files.
+Through the reverse proxy, load balancing is achieved by distributing the requests and caching certain types of files.